IIIF/api/source/api/presentation/3.0/index.md

 Implementations of this specification will be able to:

-  * display to the user digitized images, video, audio and other content types associated with a particular physical or born-digital object;
+  * display to the user digitized images, video, audio, and other content types associated with a particular physical or born-digital object;
   * allow the user to navigate between multiple views or time extents of the object, either sequentially or hierarchically;
   * display descriptive information about the object, view or navigation structure to provide context to the user;
   * and provide a shared environment in which both publishers and users can annotate the object and its content with additional information.

 The following are __not__ in scope:

-  * Provision of metadata for harvesting and discovery is not directly supported; however properties to reference further descriptive resources are available and their use is encouraged.
+  * Provision of metadata for harvesting and discovery is not directly supported.
+Properties to reference further descriptive resources are available, and their use is encouraged.
-  * Search within the object; which is described by the [IIIF Content Search API][search-api].
+  * Search within the object, which is described by the [IIIF Content Search API][search-api].

 Note that in the following descriptions, "object" is used to refer to the object that has been digitized or a born-digital compound object, and "resources" refer to the digital resources and content that are the result of that digitization or digital creation process.